July 27, 2023 New York Giants Training Camp Report - Big Blue Interactive

 - As expected until next week, the Giants are still not in full pads and remain in helmets and shorts.

-- First-team offensive line was LT Andrew Thomas, LG Joshua Ezeudu, OC John Michael Schmitz, RG Mark Glowinski, and RT Evan Neal.
+- First-team offensive line was LT Andrew Thomas, LG Ben Bredeson, OC John Michael Schmitz, RG Mark Glowinski, and RT Evan Neal.
 Head Coach Brian Daboll said Schmitz and Ben Bredeson, who started at center yesterday, will rotate at starting center.

-- The starting defensive backs were CB Adoree’ Jackson, CB Deontae Banks, slot CB Cor’Dale Flott, S Dane Belton, and S Xavier McKinney.
+- The starting defensive backs were CB Adoree’ Jackson, CB Deonte Banks, slot CB Cor’Dale Flott, S Dane Belton, and S Xavier McKinney.
 Yesterday, Darnay Holmes and Jason Pinnock were starting at slot corner and safety.

 - Darrian Beavers and Micah McFadden split first-team reps at inside linebacker alongside Bobby Okereke.